aaassseee/country/country/README.md

 # country

-Generated countries with country_gen.
+Generated country class with country_generator using countries.
 This plugin is using [countries](https://github.com/countries/countries) to generate dart class.

 ## Getting Started